qualiancy/supercouch/README.md

 #### Preperation

-First, make sure that you have the following forward set up in your `/etc/hosts`

-    127.0.0.1  local.host

-Then start the test server.
+You will need to start the test server.
 This will allow you test both the server and browser versions simultaneously.

     make test-server